 Psychology is the study of the mind, mental processes and behavior.
-This course is designed to introduce students to three different approaches to understanding human behavior: biological, cognitive and sociocultural.
-Students will examine the concepts, theories, research and notable scientists of these approaches and then compare, contrast and integrate them into a holistic approach.
+This course will introduce students to three different approaches to understanding human behavior: cognitive, biological and sociocultural.
+Students will examine the theories, research, and notable scientists behind these approaches and then compare, contrast, and integrate them into a holistic approach.

-Through this course, students will gain factual knowledge, but more importantly, they will develop the skills of careful reading, effective written and oral communication, critical thinking, academic research, ethical experimentation, and rigorous analysis.
+Through this course, students will gain factual knowledge, but more importantly, they will develop the skills of careful reading, effective communication, critical thinking, academic research, ethical experimentation, and rigorous analysis.